abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 explicitly import what they need.
 There is no automatic implicit import of additional things.

-An excellent feature of modules is furthermore, that you you can include a messy OS API header file (like, for example, the famous `<Windows.h>`) in an interface of a module and that doesn't affect importers of the interface.
+An excellent feature of modules is furthermore, that you can include a messy OS API header file (like, for example, the famous `<Windows.h>`) in an interface of a module and that doesn't affect importers of the interface.